tfeb/xkcd-936/README.md

 - `-h` / `--help`: print a help message including all the options.
 - `-m` / `--man`: use `pydoc` to format the documentation in the program.
 This may not work if `pydoc` is not installed or if something else goes wrong.
 - `-c <config>` / `--config <config>`: read a JSON configuration file (see below).
+- `-w <whitespace>` / `--whitespace <whitespace>`: specify the 'whitespace' string which is which is used to join words in the passphrase.
+By default this is a single space, but you can set it to be, for instance, `-` or `/` if you want passphrases to be joined by those characters.
+In fact it can be any string.
 - `-d` / `--dump`: dump the current effective configuration in JSON.
 Does not generate a passphrase.
 - `-s` / `--sequence`: use a special listy configuration to generate concatenated passphrases.
 Don't use this unless you know what it does!
 - `-v` / `--verbose`: be more verbose, and in particular print the dictionary size.